 So if you’re interested in taking things to the next level, a gimbal is definitely a good bet for you.
 However, if you’re just occasionally filming your cat chase lasers or taking selfies, a gimbal may be fairly unnecessary — maybe consider trying out some iPhone lenses instead to experiment with your phone’s camera.

-Best iPhone Stabilizer: What to Consider?
+Best iPhone Stabilizer: What to Consider in 2022?

 Number of Axes